massimo-nocentini/timsort.lua/README.md

 This repository contains a `timsort` Lua module that provides a `sort` function as an auxiliary sorting algorithm based on https://en.wikipedia.org/wiki/Timsort and, more in particular, on [listsort.txt](https://github.com/python/cpython/blob/master/Objects/listsort.txt).

-It is interesting to point out the reading of http://www.envisage-project.eu/proving-android-java-and-python-sorting-algorithm-is-broken-and-how-to-fix-it/ found in the [README.md](https://github.com/tvanslyke/timsort-cpp#readme) of [@tvanslyke](https://github.com/tvanslyke).
+For what concerns computational times, it is interesting to point out the reading of http://www.envisage-project.eu/proving-android-java-and-python-sorting-algorithm-is-broken-and-how-to-fix-it/ found in the [README.md](https://github.com/tvanslyke/timsort-cpp#readme) of [@tvanslyke](https://github.com/tvanslyke).

 ## Under the hood